‘The Personal History Of David Copperfield’ Review

 Smileys: Production design, pacing, humour

-Frowneys: Some issues with tone and characterisation
+Frowneys: Some issues with tone

 Nothing to fuss about in five years but bloody good time, ya know.